 When we have an ordinary dream, we may dream of doing things such as walking down the street.
 In your dream, you will be aware of the scenery around you and will have a body just like in waking life.
 You will feel your legs moving, may hear sounds and even smell things.
-The dream situation will be very much like normal everyday life.
+The dream situation will be very much like a normal everyday life.
 However, your physical body is doing nothing at all.
 It is in bed.
 Although we take it for granted, the body in which we find ourselves in dreams is not our real body.
-All the experiences take place in another body, which can be referred to as the “dream body.”
+All the experiences take place in another body, which is called the “dream body.”

-Life in the afterlife may be a little like an extraordinary lucid dream.
+Life in the afterlife is like an extraordinary lucid dream.

 Lucid Dreams and Out-of-Body Experiences

-Most of Monroe’s ideas are similar in essence to the classic descriptions of the afterlife from sources such as Spiritualism, Spiritism and the philosopher Swedenborg.
+Most of Monroe’s ideas are similar to the classic descriptions of the afterlife from sources such as Spiritualism, Spiritism and the philosopher Swedenborg.
 However, Monroe places these ideas in a modern context and most importantly shows how it is possible to use lucid techniques to communicate with these realms.
-Perhaps future research will show that lucid dreams are a practical method to investigating the afterlife, because the lucid dream state and the state of consciousness after death are very similar.
+Perhaps future research will show that lucid dreams are a practical method of investigating the afterlife because the lucid dream state and the state of consciousness after death are very similar.